nayanex/Baterlsmann-Scholarship---introduction-to-Azure-Applications/Lesson 3 - Azure Storage/README.md

 [![Connecting Your App To Storage Part 2](https://img.youtube.com/vi/Fra5C7MdRGc/0.jpg)](https://www.youtube.com/watch?v=Fra5C7MdRGc)

 In order to interact with our Azure blob storage from within the Python web app, we'll need the [Azure Storage Blob Library](https://pypi.org/project/azure-storage-blob/).
-Note that you can install this with pip install azure-storage-blob, and you'll need to make sure to include the library in your requirements.txt file in your own apps.
+Note that you can install this with `pip install` azure-storage-blob`, and you'll need to make sure to include the library in your `requirements.txt` file in your own apps.

 We will largely focus on the `BlobServiceClient` class.
 This class has three methods we’ll use: